Relintai/pandemonium_engine/platform/frt_sdl/README.md

 The arm32v6 ones are there mainly to support older Pis.

-My policy is to publish binaries for the latest release from upstream plus 2.1.6 and the ones that were/are in debian stable (currenty 3.0.6 and 3.2.3).
+My policy is to publish binaries for the latest release from upstream plus 2.1.6 and the ones that were/are in debian stable (currently 3.0.6 and 3.2.3).
 You are encouraged to compile any version you need yourself.
 See [Compile](doc/Compile.md) for more info.